akevalion/PharoTestsAction/README.md

 on: [push]

 jobs:
-  hello_world_job:
+  ActionJob:
     runs-on: ubuntu-latest
     name: CI for the action
     steps:
-        #to kill old run in the CI server
       - name: Cancel Previous Runs
         uses: styfle/cancel-workflow-action@0.9.0
         with:
           access_token: ${{ github.token }}

-        # very important to use the current branch in the CI process
+      # This method will download the .git folder very usefull to load the baseline with Metacello
       - uses: actions/checkout@v3
         with:
           fetch-depth: 0
-        # call this action
       - name: Run pharo Tests
         id: tests
         uses: akevalion/PharoTestsAction@v1